mobxjs/mobx/docs/refguide/observable.md

 <details id="limitations"><summary>makeObservable limitations<a href="#limitations" class="tip-anchor"></a></summary>

 It can only annotate properties declared by its own class definition.
-If a sub- or superclass introduces observable fields, it will have to call `makeObservable` for those properties itself.
+If a sub or superclass introduces observable fields, it will have to call `makeObservable` for those properties itself.

 **TypeScript note:** when decorating private properties, you can pass the private property names as a generic argument to `makeObservable` to suppress the compile error about the field not existing, like this: `makeObservable<"myPrivateField" | "myOtherPrivateField>(this, { myPrivateField: observable })`.